Random Quantum Maps and Their Associated Quantum Markov Chains: Classical Random Maps and Markov Chains

+Let $\c{C}(X,Y)$ denote the space of all continuous maps from $X$ to $Y$, endowed with compact-open topology.
+Classically, a random continuous map from $X$ to $Y$, is defined to be a probability Borel measure $\nu$ on $\c{C}(X,Y)$.
+At least in the case that $Y$ is metrizable, we may associate to $\nu$ a canonical kernel $\c{K}_\nu:X\to\c{P}(Y)$ given by

+The following natural question and its variants have been studied by many authors.
+For instance, see \cite{BlumenthalCorson2,Jost1,Rebowski1}. \begin{question} For which kernels $\c{K}:X\to\c{P}(Y)$ does there exist a probability Borel measures $\nu$ on $\c{C}(X,Y)$ such that $\c{K}=\c{K}_\nu$?\end{question} Although in this note we only interested in compact spaces, but note that if $X$ is an arbitrary discrete space and $Y$ is an arbitrary Polish space then for any kernel $\c{K}$ from $X$ to $Y$ we have $\c{K}=\c{K}_\nu$ where $\nu$ denotes the product probability measure $\nu=\prod_{x\in X}\c{K}(x)$ on $\c{C}(X,Y)=Y^X$.
+(The existence of $\nu$ follows from the Kolmogorov Extension Theorem.)

-is a (jointly) continuous map.
-Here we have interpreted $\phi$ as the continuously parameterized family $\{\phi(.,z)\}_{z\in Z}$ of continuous maps from $X$ to $Y$.
-Indeed the canonical mapping is continuous and hence $\tilde{\phi}_*\nu$ is a Borel measure on $\c{C}(X,Y)$ with compact support.
-Thus $(Z,\phi,\nu)$ defines a random continuous map $\tilde{\phi}_*\nu$ in the classical sense.
+In order to define the noncommutative analogue of random maps, we need the following \emph{restriction} and reformulation of the above notion.
+(Indeed, the main problem within the above formulation is that, analogue of the space $\c{C}(X,Y)$ for noncommutative spaces often does not exist or can not be described by a C*-algebra.
+Note that for ordinary compact spaces $X,Y$, the space $\c{C}(X,Y)$ often is not locally compact and hence the natural function-algebra on $\c{C}(X,Y)$ is a pro-C*-algebras \cite{Phillips1}.) \begin{definition} Let $X,Y$ be compact spaces.
+A random continuous map from $X$ to $Y$, is defined to be a triple $(Z,\phi,\nu)$ where $Z$ is a compact space called parameter-space, $\nu$ is a probability Borel measure on $Z$, and is a (jointly) continuous map.\end{definition} In the above definition, we have interpreted $\phi$ as the continuously parameterized family $\{\phi(.,z)\}_{z\in Z}$ of continuous maps from $X$ to $Y$.
+The canonical mapping is continuous and hence $\tilde{\phi}_*\nu$ is a probability Borel measure on $\c{C}(X,Y)$ with compact support.
+Thus, $(Z,\phi,\nu)$ defines a unique random continuous map $\tilde{\phi}_*\nu$ in the classical sense.
 The kernel, transition, and FMO associated to $(Z,\phi,\nu)$ are defined by